x1ao4/desktop-skipper-for-plex/README.md

 # Set which users’ playback DSP applies to, format as UserA;UserB;UserC.
 Leave blank to apply to all users
 users = UserA;UserB;UserC
 ```
-After connecting to your server, DSP will monitor all playback activities on the server in real-time and filter out playback activities on Plex for Windows/Mac.
+After connecting to your server, DSP will monitor all playback sessions on the server in real-time and filter out playback sessions on Plex for Windows/Mac.
 When the playback reaches the intro or credits markers (if present), DSP simulates pressing the `Enter` key to skip the markers.
 After the video ends, DSP waits for the set countdown duration and simulates pressing the `Space` key to auto-play the next item (provided the auto-play feature is enabled).

 Due to differences in network conditions, simulated keystrokes might be delayed in some cases.
 Currently, there is no better way to determine if playback originates from the local machine.
 To make DSP more accurate, it is recommended to set the usual users of Plex for Windows/Mac in the `preferences` section (fill in the usual usernames under `users`).
-This way, only playback activities of these specified users will be monitored, and DSP will only apply to these users.
+This way, only playback sessions of these specified users will be monitored, and DSP will only apply to these users.

 ## Requirements
 - Python 3.6 or higher installed.